 Click on Admin tab to configure the TCPMon.
 Thinking that we want retrieve the all cities in a country from http://www.webservicex.net.
 The webservice is already up and available on the port 80.

 Steps (Please see the following screen shot)

-We have instructed tcpmon to listen on port 8080 and forward any requests being received to www.webservicex.net.
-In the web service request, we should set the URL as localhost:8080.
-This will cause any requests to go through the tcpmon proxy, to capture the SOAP request and then forward to the target hostname value.
+We have instructed TCPMon and listened on port 8080, it will forward any requests being received from original client to www.webservicex.net. we should target the server URL to localhost:8080 in the web service client , then, any requests will goto the TCPMon proxy, to capture the SOAP request and then forward to the target hostname value.
 The response from the web service will also be captured by tcpmon and then forwarded on to our application.

 The following XML is the SOAP request we retrieve all cities in india.